strapi/documentation/docs/developer-docs/latest/development/backend-customization.md

 #### For Components models

-To create a component you will have to use the Content-Types Builder from the Admin panel, there is not a cli generator for components.
+To create a component you will have to use the Content-Types Builder from the Admin panel, there is no CLI generator for components.

-Or you can create your component manually by following the file path described previously and by following the file structure described below.
+Or you can create your component manually by following the file path described previously and the file structure described below.

 ### Model settings